-Special Enrollee - An Eligible Person who is entitled to and who requests special enrollment (as described in this Benefit Plan) within thirty (30) days of losing other certain health coverage or acquiring a new Dependent as a result of marriage, birth, adoption or placement for adoption.
+Special Enrollee - An Eligible Person who is entitled to and who requests special enrollment (as described in this Benefit Plan) within thirty (30) days of losing other certain health coverage or acquiring a new Dependent as a result of marriage, birth, adoption or placement or adoption.

-Special Enrollment Period - The thirty (30) day period of time during which a Plan Participant and eligible Dependents may enroll or disenroll from coverage under this Benefit Plan outside of the Open Enrollment Period.
+Special Enrollment Period - The specified period of time during which a Plan Participant and eligible Dependents may enroll or disenroll from coverage under this Benefit Plan outside of the Open Enrollment Period.